 The main benefit of a utility patent is that it provides broad protection.
 Since they cover an invention’s function, utility patents can give you the highest amount of protection for inventions whose central role is to perform a task.
 To boot, since it protects function, a single utility patent can cover you against several different variations of your invention.

 Despite patent protection, inventions still get ripped off every day.
 If you see what seems like a knock-off of a famous device, either the original patent holder hasn’t gotten around to suing them (or they can’t afford to), or it’s simply not worth it.
 As you might have guessed, the reality is that most inventions require both a utility patent and a design patent.
 As we mentioned above, the iPhone required protection over certain design features as well as internal functional features.
 You might even say that, for something as iconic as the iPhone (or any Apple product for that matter), the design patents are an even more significant factor in what makes it unique.

 Is My Invention Eligible for a Design Patent?

 Is your design heavy invention genuinely unique?
 Have there been any other inventions made public before your invention that you might be mimicking, even unconsciously?
 The concept known as prior art is the main thing that will hold up your design patent.
 Namely, if any previous inventions resemble what you’ve created, you may have difficulty getting your patent.
 However, if your design is truly unique and distinct from anything that has come before it, and those unique aspects are visible while the object is in use (i.e., you can’t get a design patent for the sleek curvature of the inner lining of an electrical device), your chances of earning the patent are good.

 Protect Your Creation

 Inspiration has led you to produce something original, don’t leave its protection to chance.
-Contact us today to see what we’re all about.
+Check out our About us page today to see what we’re all about.
 We are confident that we can help your goals become a reality.
 A design patent might be the peace of mind you need to confidently take your invention to the marketplace.